How to Get Clients for Your Service Business

-How to Find Clients so You Can Build Your Customer Base
+How to Get Clients so You Can Build Your Customer Base

-How to find clients is the big sleep-disturbing, gut grinding question for anyone thinking of starting a service-oriented business.
-The sector of the industry may be "hot" and our personal credentials and skills superb, but neither of those things guarantees that clients will constantly be calling, texting or emailing us with requests for work.
+How to get clients is the big sleep-disturbing question for anyone thinking of starting a service-oriented business.
+Our industry sector may be "hot" and our personal credentials and skills superb, but neither of those things guarantees that clients will constantly be calling, texting or emailing us with requests for work.

 Countless small businesses have been started by working professionals who a) moved from being employees of a company to being contractors or b) found a worthy client or two and absconded with them to form their own business.